dotnet/AspNetCore.Docs/aspnetcore/fundamentals/use-http-context.md

 #### Enable request body buffering

 The request body can only be read once, from beginning to end.
-Forward-only reading of the request body is designed to avoid the overhead of buffering the entire request body and reduce memory usage.
+Forward-only reading of the request body avoids the overhead of buffering the entire request body and reduces memory usage.
 However, in some scenarios, there's a need to read the request body multiple times.
 For example, middleware might need to read the request body and then rewind it so it's available for the endpoint.

 The <xref:Microsoft.AspNetCore.Http.HttpRequestRewindExtensions.EnableBuffering%2A> extension method enables buffering of the HTTP request body and is the recommended way to enable multiple reads.
 Because a request can be any size, `EnableBuffering` supports options for buffering large request bodies to disk, or rejecting them entirely.